 220, 19489 Seton Cres.
 S.E., 403-570-0133, starbelly.ca

 This café in Sunnyside just outside of the main hustle and bustle of Kensington underwent a renovation refresh over the past several months.
 The interior is a bright and beautiful mix of old and new, but if you are reading this you are going for the patio.
 It’s also bright and beautiful and feels a little European.
 Get a rolled French omelette or eggs Benedict.
-If lean more toward the lunch side of brunch, the steak frites is delicious.
+If you lean more towards the lunch side of brunch, the steak frites is delicious.

 940 2 Ave.
 N.W., 403-453-1140, vendomecafe.com